sahinyurek/docs/docs/administration/platform-management/status/view-status.md

 # View Status

-After you log in to the application, you are on the Organization list page by default.
+Logging using an account with administrator profile leads to the organisation list by default.

 To view the platform status: